pDallastra/CS246/W01/README.md

 ## Execution

-To execute the program, use the command: 'python helloworld.py' on your terminal
+To execute the program, use the command: `python helloworld.py` on your terminal
 ![Program Screenshot Displaying Hello World on terminal](screenshot.PNG)

 ## Useful Websites